8rxn/infinitemeals/CONTRIBUTING.md

 ## Code Style and Guidelines

-The Next.js project follows specific coding guidelines and standards.
+The InfiniteMeals project follows specific coding guidelines and standards.
 Before submitting your contribution, ensure that your code adheres to these guidelines.
 For more details, refer to the [code style guide](CODE_STYLE.md) in the repository.

 ## Code of Conduct